sriramab/gamamanual/WikiOnly/OperatorsNZ.md

 returns a new list containing all the elements of both containers without duplicated elements.

 #### Special cases:
   * if the left or right operand is nil, union throws an error
-  * if the right-operand is a container of points, geometries or agents, returns the geometry resulting from the union all the geometries

 #### Examples:
 ```
 container var0 <- [1,2,3,4,5,6] union [2,4,9]; 	// var0 equals [1,2,3,4,5,6,9]
 container var1 <- [1,2,3,4,5,6] union [0,8]; 	// var1 equals [1,2,3,4,5,6,0,8]
 container var2 <- [1,3,2,4,5,6,8,5,6] union [0,8]; 	// var2 equals [1,3,2,4,5,6,8,0]
-geometry var3 <- union([geom1, geom2, geom3]); 	// var3 equals a geometry corresponding to union between geom1, geom2 and geom3
 ```